bisontrails/lpt-miner/README.md

     npm start

+Once you have mined LPT, to begin participating in the network even more make sure to bond to a Transcoder ([like ours](https://explorer.livepeer.org/accounts/0xda43d85b8d419a9c51bbf0089c9bd5169c23f2f9/transcoding)).
+Through using a browser wallet plugin like [MetaMask](https://metamask.io/) you can visit any transcoder page and bond directly to a transcoder which allows you to earn inflation and rewards when that transcoder completes jobs.

 ## Feedback welcome!
 Please give us feedback or ask questions in the issues for this repo.
 We will try to support it as best as we can.

+## Shotouts
+Thanks to the LivePeer team for working on the whole awesome network and the MerkleMine library.
+And thanks to Chris Remus for helping me debug through installing and running this app on other computers besides my own.